6th August 1925

 - He was arrested in 1883 for certain controversial statements published in the paper.

-- Banerji merged the Indian National Association with the Indian National Congress (founded in 1885 in Bombay (now Mumbai)), because of their common vision and goals.
+- Banerji merged the Indian National Association with the Indian National Congress (founded in 1885 in Bombay), because of their common vision and goals.

 - Banerji was elected as Congress President in Pune (1885) and in Ahmedabad (1902).